 The Head-Space is something I think I’ve been waiting for since the early 70’s when I was in my mid 20’s and into kit-built amps, pre-amps, and tuners.
 I started with comparing my tubed Dynaco Stereo 70 to my transistorized Dynaco Stereo 120 and began attending more live concerts for a point of reference.
-At that time the tube versus transistor sound business got added to my quest for exploring the vast number of classical composer’s music and musical styles within periods.
-Later on came the analog versus digital stuff and that added more comparison listening.
+At that time the tube versus solid state sound business got added to my quest for exploring the vast number of classical composer’s music and musical styles within periods.
+Later on came the analog versus digital stuff and more comparisons.
 The opportunity to do comparison evaluations is a fun and interesting part of the hobby for me.
-Well, at least with amps and transducers, maybe DACs too.
+At least with amps and transducers, maybe DACs as well.
 The other pieces parts that make up a sound system from the sources and especially the connecting wires are an adventure in self-flagellation for me.

 This Head-Space to my ears has some tube-like character to its sound for a solid state HP amp.
 Is it the same sound as the many all tube amps I own currently or have owned over the years?
 No!
 But is it a compelling listening experience and different from my experience with other solid state amps over the years?
 Yes!